International Excellence Scholarship

 How to apply

 Students will be automatically assessed for scholarships when applying for an eligible on-campus program at Federation University Australia.
 There is no need for a separate application.
-Students must commence their eligible program in semester 2, 2018.
+Students must commence their eligible program in semester 1 or semester 2, 2019.

 Accepting your scholarship